Rail transport: High-speed rail

-Although steam and diesel services reaching speeds up to 200 km/h were started before the 1960s in Europe, they were not very successful.
+Although steam and diesel services reaching speeds of up to 200 km/h were introduced in Europe before the 1960s, they were not very successful.

 0-Series Shinkansen, introduced in 1964 in Japan, started the high-speed rail boom.

-The first electrified high-speed rail Tōkaidō Shinkansen was introduced in 1964 between Tokyo and Osaka in Japan.
-Since then high-speed rail transport, functioning at speeds up to and above 300 km/h, has been built in Japan, Spain, France, Germany, Italy, the People's Republic of China, Taiwan (Republic of China), the United Kingdom, South Korea, Scandinavia, Belgium and the Netherlands.
-The construction of many of these lines has resulted in the dramatic decline of short-haul flights and automotive traffic between connected cities, such as the London–Paris–Brussels corridor, Madrid–Barcelona, Milan–Rome–Naples, as well as many other major lines.
+The first electrified high-speed rail the Tōkaidō Shinkansen was introduced in 1964 between Tokyo and Osaka in Japan.
+Since then high-speed rail transport, functioning at speeds up to and above 300 km/h, has been built in many countries.
+The construction of many of these lines has resulted in the dramatic decline of short-haul flights and automotive traffic between connected cities.

 High-speed trains normally operate on standard gauge tracks of continuously welded rail on grade-separated right-of-way that incorporates a large turning radius in its design.
 While high-speed rail is most often designed for passenger travel, some high-speed systems also offer freight service.

 Preservation

-Since 1980, rail transport has changed dramatically, but a number of heritage railways continue to operate as part of living history to preserve and maintain old railway lines for services of tourist trains.
+Since 1980, rail transport has changed dramatically.
+Still, some heritage railways continue to operate as part of living history to preserve and maintain old railway lines for tourist trains.